adrdilauro/angular-ab-tests/README.md

 # Server Side Rendering

-There are a couple of ways to make this module work in SSR:
+There are a couple of ways to make this module work in SSR (thanks [@alirezamirian](https://github.com/alirezamirian) for this addition):

 ## 1 - Using `AbTestsServerModule`

-Thanks [@alirezamirian](https://github.com/alirezamirian) for this addition.

 The module `AbTestsServerModule` is an extension that overrides the services used to handle userAgent and cookies: it replaces browser entities such as `document` and `window` with SSR-friendly services that do the same thing.